 The information you give us may include your name, address, e-mail address and phone number, as well as preliminary information about your business.
 Where you have given your consent for us to collect, store and use your personal information, you may revoke this at any time by contacting us using the details given above.

 Information we collect about you from other sources

 Fast React prides itself on deep knowledge of the industry in which we operate.
 This involves conducting research on other companies whom we might like to purchase goods or services from, or whom we may wish to open discussions with about our own offerings.
-We may gather personal information about you as part of this research e.g. from your publically-available LinkedIn profile, from press articles about you or your company, or from other data sources which are in the public domain like Companies House.
-We will never collect personal information which is not publically accessible and will not use it in a way which is privacy-intrusive.
+We may gather personal information about you as part of this research e.g. from your publically available LinkedIn profile, from press articles about you or your company, or from other data sources which are in the public domain like Companies House.
+We will never collect personal information which is not publically accessible and will not use it in a way that is privacy-intrusive.
 We will respect your wishes if you tell us that you do not want to be contacted for these purposes.
 Please see section 3 below for the legitimate interests we are relying on when collecting your personal information in this way.

 Information we receive from other sources

 We will combine the information we collect from you with other information which is in the public domain.
 This may include information from Companies House or relevant industry publications.
 We will use this information for the purposes set out in section 2 below.
 We will not make any decisions about you by purely automated means.

 Information we collect if you (or your employer) becomes a client

 If you or your employer signs a contract with us, we may have access to personal information about you, the business, and its customers.

 If you liaise with us as part of the services we provide under a contract, we will keep your contact details on file so that we can communicate with you.
 The information we retain about you is limited to your name, job title, display name, e-mail address and (in certain cases) your telephone and mobile numbers).
 In Vision PLM, activities, Key Users and Audit will all refer to users by their display name, which will be visible to other users who are authorized to see it.